JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 Partially incoherent thin film
 ------------------------------

-PDgui caters for partial incoherence, where some incoherence is introduced by lack of planarity, or uncertainties in the orientation angle of the crystal, by randomly averaging over spectra produced by varying the thickness, the orientation angles of the crystal and the incident light.
+PDgui caters for partial incoherence, where some incoherence is introduced through lack of planarity, or uncertainties in the orientation angle of the crystal, by randomly averaging over spectra produced by varying the thickness, the orientation angles of the crystal and the incident light.
 The sampling is done over a uniform distribution.
 A single percentage is given for all parameters.
 For the thickness the percentage is a percentage of the initial thicknes.
 For angles the percentage is a percentage of 90 :math:`^\circ`.

 Because of the random sampling in the partially incoherent case it has sometimes been found necessary to smooth the calculated spectra using a Savitzky-Golay filter.